emilyJLin95/jekyll_workshop/README.md

 # jekyll_workshop

+# Installation
+## Mac
+1. Your computer probably comes with Ruby installed!
+You can verify this with `which ruby`.
+If you don't get a path returned, you can easily install ruby with Homebrew.
+If you plan on doing more serious development with Ruby, you should look into an environment manager, like [rbenv](https://github.com/rbenv/rbenv), but that's beyond the scope of this workshop.
+2. Now you need to be able to install "gems", which are Ruby packages.
+[RubyGems](https://github.com/rubygems/rubygems) is the Ruby standard for publishing and managing third party libraries.
+If you installed Ruby with Homebrew or an environment manager, RubyGems should be installed by default.
+Check if you have gems installed by running the `which gem` command.
+If you don't get a path returned, you can download RubyGems [here](https://rubygems.org/pages/download/).
+3. Last step: it's time to install some gems specific to Jekyll.
+To do this, simple execute `gem install jekyll bundler`.

+# Workshop

 Each workshop session will be ~60 minutes on a web technology, tool, framework, or concept.
 It will consist of both a short presentation as well as a tutorial.
 The tutorial will be a written online document in the form of a [markdown](https://guides.github.com/features/mastering-markdown/) readme file in a git repo — you can start by forking this very repo.
 During the tutorial section the class will work in teams of 3 following along with the instructions in the document.
 The team presenting will answer questions and help the individual teams along.